d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 the same image to be classified differently, depending on the batch in which it happens to reside?
-During training, such exact calculation is infeasible because the activations for all data points change every time we update our model.
+During training, such exact calculation is infeasible because the activations for all data examples change every time we update our model.
 However, once the model is trained, we can calculate the means and variances